-It is notable that three of these concessions are due to expire in 2025-26, some seven years prior to the end of forecast production, according to the current life of mine plan (LoMP).
-Boliden intends to apply for a ten-year extension to this license in good time and in accordance with standard operating procedure.
+It is notable that two of these concessions are due to expire in 2026, some ten years prior to the end of forecast production, according to the current life of mine plan (LoMP).
+Boliden intends to apply for a ten-year extension to these licenses in good time and in accordance with standard operating procedure.
 Whilst the detailed terms of any extension are uncertain at this stage, Boliden is not aware of any current or impending material impediments that would negatively influence a decision from the relevant permitting authorities and would reasonably expect an application for extension to be granted.